 Required Software

 Your Eclipse installation already has everything we need for this tutorial.
 In fact, that's one reason why we suggested you install the Eclipse Modeling Tools.
-If part of a greater project, you will again be working on your branch of our tutorials Git repository.
-Otherwise, you should perform this tutorial on your local workspace.
+You will again be working on your branch of our tutorials Git repository.